Cougar Hot Springs

 Cougar Hot Springs Near McKenzie Bridge in Oregon

-Located deep beneath a canopy of primeval forest, clothing optional Cougar AKA Terwilliger Hot Springs features a chain of stair stepped pools fed by a small cave in a wooded ravine.
-Each of the 5 rock walled pools are slightly cooler than the other starting from 112 and ending near 90 degrees.
+Located deep beneath the canopy of a primeval forest, clothing optional Cougar AKA Terwilliger Hot Springs features a chain of stair-stepped pools fed by a small cave in a wooded ravine.
+Each of the 5 rock walled pools is slightly cooler than the other starting from 112 and ending near 90 degrees.

 Cougar Hot Springs Map and Directions

 Travel east 4 miles on Highway 126 from Blue River and then take Forest Road 19 AKA Aufderheide Drive 5 miles to the signed Terwilliger Hot Springs parking area.
 Hike 1/4 mile west on Rider Creek Trail #3319 to Terwilliger Hot Springs.

 Season: All (check roads during winter – frequent closures)